ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 your iPhone you probably want Xcode) but in general, now that you've been exposed to two or three, it's up to you which you prefer :) .

+Along with that, any code you see from now on may be copied and pasted, if you like, instead of you having to type it out yourself.
+If you're not feeling confident with something, you may wish to type it out yourself anyway, for practice.

+Please get your favorite programming environment ready, so you can try out all the code below.

 ### Simple Control Flow (`if`, `else`)